hyungmogu/ctci/README.md

 ## Work Summary

+### March 10th, 2019
+1. Worked on fourth of twelve projects ['Work Log with a Database'](https://github.com/hyungmogu/THPWD04-Work-Log-with-a-Database) project for Team Treehouse's Python Web Tech Degree
+    - Refactored main.py by merging run_main_page() and run_search_page() into run_menu_page()
+    - Added test cases to most methods in model_service.py
+    - Improved test coverage of model_service.py from 46% to 92%
+    - Improved test coverage of main.py from 44% to 46%
+    - Improved overall test coverage from 72% to 79%

 ### March 9th, 2019
 1. Worked on fourth of twelve projects ['Work Log with a Database'](https://github.com/hyungmogu/THPWD04-Work-Log-with-a-Database) project for Team Treehouse's Python Web Tech Degree
     - Added Employee Name page to satisfy qualification requirements